 Most people understand that there can be negative financial consequences associated with divorce.
-When couples divorce, each former spouse again becomes individually responsible to support himself or herself and possibly the children.
+When couples divorce, each former spouse again becomes individually responsible for supporting themselves and possibly the children.
 Often, the marital home and all other financial assets are divided.
-Unless the couple had a prenuptial agreement, one spouse might be legally required to support his or her former spouse.
+Unless the couple had a prenuptial agreement, one spouse might be legally required to support their former spouse.

-Some states have guidelines for calculating how much spouses are required to pay depending on such things as assets prior to the marriage, what each spouse contributed to the marriage, and the current financial situation of each spouse.
+Some states have guidelines for calculating how much spouses are required to pay depending on such things as assets before the marriage, what each spouse contributed to the marriage and the current financial situation of each spouse.

-Therefore, create a plan for what you believe would be an appropriate amount of alimony or spousal support and for how you think everything should be properly divided.
-Although you might not get what you want, having a plan that is based on your state’s laws with help from an experienced attorney can prove invaluable.
+Therefore, create a plan for what you believe would be an appropriate amount of alimony or spousal support and how you think everything should be divided appropriately.
+Although you might not get what you want, having a plan based on your state’s laws with help from an experienced attorney can prove invaluable.

 - Protect your personal information.
 Set up a secure email address and change passwords for private accounts, social media, etc. You don’t want information gleaned from those sources to be used against you in court if you can avoid it.

 - Set up a post office box.
 This is especially important if you don’t want your spouse to know that you’re filing for divorce until the last minute.
-Having a P.O. box will allow you to receive important documents pertaining to the divorce without your spouse seeing or having access to them.
+A P.O. box will allow you to receive important documents about the divorce without your spouse seeing or having access to them.

 - Save money or increase your income.
 Divorce inevitably alters people’s finances.
 Look into whether you can find a way to soften the blow by working extra hours or taking on a temporary side hustle.
 Put away a little extra each month for as long as you can.
 Also, if possible, delay making any major purchases.

 You probably have good reasons for wanting a divorce.
 Those reasons may include hurtful, deceitful, upsetting, annoying, unfair, or even abusive behavior by your spouse.
-Sharing these things on social media, however, can adversely impact your divorce.
+However, sharing these things on social media can adversely impact your divorce.

-As easy as it may be to share your personal grievances with a larger audience, doing so could hurt your court case, especially if you have children.
-Therefore, keep your conflicts with your spouse off social media before and during the divorce process.
+As easy as it may be to share your grievances with a larger audience, doing so could hurt your court case, especially if you have children.
+Therefore, keep your conflicts with your spouse off social media before and during a divorce.